Corporate Minutes Template, Free Download 2026

 Meeting Header and Call to Order

 State the type of meeting (annual meeting, special meeting, or regular board meeting), the date, time, and location (physical or virtual), the name of the person presiding, and the time the meeting was called to order.
-Under Robert's Rules of Order, the presiding officer formally opens the meeting.
+Whether you are using a board meeting minutes template or a shareholder meeting minutes template, the presiding officer formally opens the meeting under Robert's Rules of Order.

 Attendance and Quorum Verification

 List all directors or shareholders present (in person or by proxy voting), note any absences, and confirm that a quorum exists to conduct official business.
-Without a quorum, any votes taken at the meeting are invalid under most state corporate statutes.
+Without a quorum, any votes taken at the meeting are invalid under most state corporate statutes and the Model Business Corporation Act.

 Approval of Prior Minutes